shikijs/shiki/docs/guide/load-lang.md

 ## Migrate from Shiki

-Since `shikiji` is environment agnostic, we don't have access to the file system.
-That means the `path` property `shiki` supports is not available in `shikiji`, and you must to read the files yourself and pass in the object.
+Since `shiki` is environment agnostic, we don't have access to the file system.
+That means the `path` property `shiki` supports is not available in `shiki`, and you must to read the files yourself and pass in the object.

 For example, the following would not work: